Our Christian Heritage

 Rev. Cornell came down from Ripon as a guest speaker at the camp meeting, and on Sunday, the last day of the camp meeting, took a walk down the Milwaukee River just a mile to our east, over by the church building.

 Many hymns come from personal tragedy.
 This hymn however comes from a time of happiness, reminding us that the same God who sends times of sorrow also sends times of joy.
 Rev. Cornell was so filled with joy after five days of camp meeting spent fellowshipping and eating with believers, testimonies, singing, and preaching, that the words flowed out of the overabundance of his soul.
-According to a couple sources, as he walked, Rev. Cornell grabbed the back of an advertising flyer and penned these words along this river:
+According to a couple of sources, as he walked, Rev. Cornell grabbed the back of an advertising flyer and penned these words along this river:

 Far away in the depths of my spirit tonight